 The overarching theme of the GDPR is straightforward: Data privacy must be designed into the business processes for products and services.
 From beginning to end, it needs to be incorporated into the requirements and scope of all business processes in an application.
 If you are not sure how to start, this report by the European Union Agency for Network and Information Security provides an effective introduction to developing privacy-friendly systems and services.
 Any developer should be familiar with these concepts, and be able to identify business processes that ignore data privacy concerns.

 Conceptually, these regulations should be a relief to developers—it’s easier to build functionality into an application from the start than it is to add it right before launch.
 (That would never happen, right? #sarcasm) In reality, it will take effort to ingrain data privacy throughout the product development pipeline.
 If no one else is doing it in your firm, find a way to bring attention to privacy concerns and make sure they are addressed.

 Learn More: Developer’s Guide to the GDPR

 Before anyone gets too upset, remember that the GDPR does not restrict the types of applications and experiences developers can build.
 It does place the need for data privacy ahead of the business needs of the company.
 You can still build your app, you just need to make sure you build privacy controls into it from the start.
-To learn more about the GDPR and how it will impact developer’s responsibilities, sign up for our email updates and receive our paper Developer’s Guide to the GDPR.
+To learn more about the GDPR and how it will impact developer’s responsibilities, download our paper Developer’s Guide to the GDPR.
 It covers the essential information developers need to understand to stay compliant and avoid steep fines possible under the regulation.